Gloomy Sunday – A song’s story

 Black Christmas – The little brother of Szomorú vasárnap

 Black Christmas is a song released in December 2019, 86 years after the release of Szomorú vasárnap.
-Its composer is Zoltan Sebestyen, a songwriter from Cluj-Napoca, Transylvania, who also signs the lyrics.
+Its composer is Zoltan Sebestyen, a songwriter from Cluj-Napoca, Transylvania who signs the lyrics.